-- 71) In a meeting, you hear Mary say, "Some things are just meant to be," and "The economic health of this country is largely beyond the control of the individual."
+- 72) In a meeting, you hear Mary say, "Some things are just meant to be," and "The economic health of this country is largely beyond the control of the individual."
 You classify Mary as a person with an external locus of control.
-As compared to someone with a more internal locus of control, what would you expect about Mary? - A) Less satisfaction with her work - B) Less alienation from the work environment - C) More accuracy in processing feedback about her successes and failures - D) Less difficulty making decisions with serious consequences for others
+How would you expect her to utilize her power?

+- A) Persuasion and expertise

+- B) Coercive power and threats

+- C) Her own position

+- D) There is not enough information available to answer the question.